Best project management software for small businesses

 • Asana Business – £20.99 per user, per month (billed annually)

-• Asana Enterprise – bespoke
+• Asana Enterprise – pricing not shared publicly

 Smartsheet: best for spreadsheet lovers that need to analyse large datasets, such as accountants